Anne Semple: Early life and education

-Semple was the great granddaughter of Peter Pitchlynn (Snapping Turtle), who served as chief of the Choctaw nation in the 1860s, and sister to William Finley Semple who served as chief of the Choctaw nation from 1918 to 1922.
+Semple was born in Caddo, Oklahoma, the daughter of Charles Alexander Semple and Minnie E. Pitchlynn Semple.
+She was an enrolled member of the Choctaw nation, and the great-granddaughter of Peter Pitchlynn (Snapping Turtle), who served as chief of the Choctaw nation in the 1860s.
+Her brother William Finley Semple was chief of the Choctaw nation from 1918 to 1922, and served in the Oklahoma legislature.